karrirasinmaki/atomicjs/README.md

 # atomicjs

-atomic is a 1KB standalone module for getting a supported XHR instance, making HTTP requests and handling success/error callbacks. atomic has a very clean and readable syntax using Object chaining, as well as automatic JSON parsing when JSON is returned. atomic works in IE6+, but uses native JSON parsing which works in IE8+, so -IE8 won't parse the response.
+atomic is a tiny standalone module for getting a supported XHR instance, making HTTP requests and handling success/error callbacks. atomic has a very clean and readable syntax using Object chaining, as well as automatic JSON parsing when JSON is returned. atomic works in IE6+, but uses native JSON parsing which works in IE8+, so if you want browsers older than IE8 to parse the response you'll need a [JSON polyfill](http://bestiejs.github.io/json3/).

 ## Installation